owen2345/camaleon-cms/README.md

 * Push to the branch (git push origin my_feature_branch)
 * Create a pull request from your branch into master (Please be sure to provide enough detail for us to understand what this change is doing)

-## Camaleon CMS is FREE and Open source
-It was released on July, 2015 and tested previously with more than 20 projects by 6 months and on August 22, 2015 was published as a gem.

 ## Version History

+http://camaleon.tuzitio.com/version-history.html

 Previous stable version (v1.x): https://github.com/owen2345/camaleon-cms/tree/version_1x

-http://camaleon.tuzitio.com/version-history.html
+Camaleon CMS was originally released in July 2015 and tested previously with more than 20 projects by 6 months and on August 22, 2015 was published as a gem.